 Leave Your Writing Worries Behind

-• “I’m an artist, not a writer; I see my world as visual.”
+- “I’m an artist, not a writer; I see my world as visual.”
 Stay an artist, please.
 When we say writing, we don’t actually expect you to become any literary genius.
-It’s sufficient if you express your thoughts honestly and sincerely.
+It’s enough if you express your thoughts honestly and sincerely.
 Just like those first marks in a sketchpad, use words as your tool.
 Your story is already there; you just need to put it into words.

 Living Proof That You Can Write: Our Art Interviews